 In my experience dogs are easy because I understand them and their language, speak in their language and then teach them ours.
 I will teach you to do the same.

-Do you have the time to oversee your puppy every second to prevent mistakes and bed habits from forming?
+- Do you have the time to oversee your puppy every second to prevent mistakes and bed habits from forming?
 If not you need a crate, playpen, or section of laundry room to place puppy when you cannot be watching him.
 Once puppies discover that they can get away with raiding the trash can for scraps you cannot undo that pleasure!
 By preventing bad habits from forming you can focus on training the good stuff.

 This is a really good question because it addresses the communication gap between a dogs language and ours!